The Assumption of Mary was infallibly defined by Pope Pius XII (1876-1958 AD) as a dogma in his Encyclical Munificentissimus Deus:

 There is no Biblical evidence whatsoever for Mary's Assumption.
 Having dealt a lot with Islam, I recognize the tactics employed by those who need to find something in the Bible that isn't there.
 This is what we are dealing with - typology only - which can be used to tear the Bible into smithereens.
 Typology can support clear statements, but not serve as the foundation for something never stated anywhere in the text.

 The last we hear of Mary, she is in a room with the disciples after Jesus's ascension, before Pentecost (Acts 1:13-14).
 That's it.
-She is never referenced anywhere else in any of the epistles, some of which likely postdate her death.
+No other details of her life are given in any of the epistles, some of which likely postdate her death.
 John's epistles are dated toward the very end of the 1st century, which would certainly postdate her death, unless she lived to be over 100 years old.
 Yet, not a word on the Assumption.

 The arguments by Catholics for the Assumption depend entirely on a specific interpretation thrust upon various types, primarily the Ark of the Covenant.
 The Bible verse quoted by the Pope in the definition is: